brianvarskonst/coding-standard/README.md

 </rule>
 ```

+### Brianvarskonst.Formatting.UnnecessaryNamespaceUsageSniff
+* The imported class name must be used, when it was imported with a `use` statement.

 ### Brianvarskonst.String.VariableInDoubleQuotes
 * Interpolated variables in double-quoted strings must be surrounded by `{}`, e.g., `{$VAR}`. instead of `$VAR`.